juliakohl/in-sono/README.md

 ## Tools

-The app will be using the Google text2speech tool and the firebase ML Kit.
+The app will be using the Google text2speech tool and the Vision API.